LIRA-UNAM/Visual-Localization/README.md

 python -c "import torch; print(torch.cuda.is_available(), torch.version.cuda)"
 >>true 11.8
 ```
-Installing nvidia-cuda-toolkit is usually not required if your NVIDIA drivers are already installed.
+**Note** Installing nvidia-cuda-toolkit is usually not required if your NVIDIA drivers are already installed.
 ONly install it if CUDA is missing on your system:
 ```
 sudo apt install nvidia-cuda-toolkit
 ```